Face rubbing is one of those things that all cats do to their owners.

 Likely, this behavior has to do with your cat’s sexual impulses.

-The more objects the cat rubs faces on, the more likely they will attract females during the mating season.
+The more objects the cat rubs faces on, the more likely they are to attract females during the mating season.

 In this case, intact cats say, “I’m interested!
 Come and find me!”